Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 "Mr La Forge?"

-" … then he'll blow the control relays."
+" … then he'll blow the control relays!"

-Alarms started sounding.
 La Forge headed for Engineering while the others followed the Captain onto the bridge.

-The captain immediately took over the left con-station.
-"Doctor, can you put an end to that noise?"
-Leadbetter's rantings finally subsided as her hypospray left his neck.
+The captain sat down the left con-station.
+"Doctor, please put an end to that noise?"

 Slowly at first, then faster the Enterprise changed her heading.
 When, at last, the impact warnings ceased, the outlet of breath around the room was audible.